aabbtree77/esp32-vpn/README.md

   "It's easier to setup a Tor hidden service than it is to set up a server with a domain.
 You don't have to know anything about DNS or firewalls.
 I'm surprised that they aren't more common."

-- [Yggdrasil](https://news.ycombinator.com/item?id=27580995), [CJDNS](https://news.ycombinator.com/item?id=16135341)/Hyperboria, ZeroNet, I2P, Scuttlebutt and other global p2p networks.
-I have little initiative to try these networks out as the libp2p network (with EdgeVPN) solves the problem, but it is worth noting that p2p networks are ideal for low MQTT traffic, they are totally free to use and do not demand a public static IP.
-[This 2022 report](https://cheapskatesguide.org/articles/yggdrasil.html) delves deeper into Yggdrasil and provides some interesting details, e.g. the number of public peers in the US.
+- [Yggdrasil](https://news.ycombinator.com/item?id=27580995), [CJDNS](https://news.ycombinator.com/item?id=16135341)/Hyperboria, ZeroNet, I2P, Secure Scuttlebutt, [Spacemesh](https://platform.spacemesh.io/docs/next/protocol/p2p/overview/), [Hyperswarm](https://news.ycombinator.com/item?id=18077538) and other global p2p networks.
+I have little motivation here to test some of these alternatives to the libp2p network as EdgeVPN solves the problem.
+No doubt these are outstanding highly ambitious complex projects.
+[This 2022 report](https://cheapskatesguide.org/articles/yggdrasil.html) delves deeper into Yggdrasil.

 - [Freifunk, FunkFeuer, NYC Mesh](https://github.com/redecentralize/alternative-internet#networking) and other local community/city/country-wide radio p2p networks.
 [B.A.T.M.A.N.](https://en.wikipedia.org/wiki/B.A.T.M.A.N.) [routing](https://cgomesu.com/blog/Mesh-networking-openwrt-batman/) at the OSI layer 2 (Data link) rather than 3 (Network).
 [This will be relevant to the world after nuclear war](https://www.youtube.com/watch?v=DrXJ9_ezSy4).
 The free internet built with only "line of sight" devices, mostly routers with OpenWrt.
 Tools to mesh WLANs and LANs, BATMAN-based and traditional, with certain [use cases](https://youtu.be/t4A0kfg2olo?t=134).